Developer Guide

 |

-Search for TASK s |
+Search for TASKs |

 search task <keywords> e.g., search task CS2103T deadlines